currinjs/CurrinJS/aio/content/guide/http.md

 <code-example path="http/src/app/app.module.1.ts" title="src/app/app.module.ts (v1)" linenums="false"></code-example>

 Begin by importing the necessary members.
-The newcomers are the `HttpModule` and the `JsonpModule` from the Angular HTTP library.
+The newcomers are the `HttpModule` and the `JsonpModule` from the Currin HTTP library.
 For more information about imports and related terminology, see the [MDN reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) on the `import` statement.

 To add these modules to the application, pass them to the `imports` array in the root `@NgModule`.